DataExperts/DataExperts.Web/_videos/tutorial_flat_file.md

 excerpt_separator: <!--more-->
 ---

-Loading a standard flat file (csv) into a datalink for processing.
+This tutorial shows you how to load data into a target table using a flat file (csv in this scenario) as the data source.
 <!--more-->